 The estimated recoverable amount exceeds the carrying amount with a significant headroom for all Cash Generating Units (CGU).
-No impairment losses are recognized during 2021.
+Due to the changes in segments and restructuring of the Group in 2022, Cordel Norge AS has now been included in the CGU for SmartCraft Norway.
+No impairment losses are recognized during 2022.
 In connection with the impairment testing of goodwill, sensitivity analysis has been carried out.
 The sensitivity analysis has tested changes in WACC, revenue growth rates, net working capital and EBITDA margins.
 There is significant headroom on all CGUs.
 Estimates relating to the impairment test are as follows: